SamuelLundquist/SimpleNewsWebsite/README.md

 This build is displaying the most popular headlines in the US that are in English.
 More could be achieved with a few adjustments to the newsapi calls, but I tailored this for personal use.

 I styled the website with bootstrap and icons from font awesome.
-Deployed the app to heroku with the api key for newsapi as an environment variable.
+Deployed the app to Render with the api key for newsapi as an environment variable.

 ## Result
-You can find this website hosted at: https://nodejs-news-heroku.herokuapp.com/
+You can find this website hosted at: https://nodejs-news.onrender.com/

 ## Try on your own
 If you wish to try out this web app locally, you will need to provide a api key from: https://newsapi.org/